SPIX23/shaiya-solutions/ep5/readme.md

 * ct file that will prevent the service from crashing if a gm dismounts while invisible (reported by two admins)

+* ct files that disable the /iclear, /eclear, and /warning commands

+* ini file that enables the in-game clock in the game.exe to function - credits: ThatBestNub

 **notes**

 * some of the ct files are combinations of multiple scripts that need to be separated before assembling